 How do you find these people?
 I use Hootsuite, but there are a number of other platforms out there.
 I have a search set up for “want to blog”, “learn how to blog”, and other common phrases that indicate that someone might be interested in my class.

 When I reach out, I always start with a conversation starter, which is usually a question.
 I never just bombard someone with a promo code because that feels spammy.
 Then, I’ll follow up with a legitimate resource that answers their question.
 Once the conversation is established, I’ll offer a promo code to my class.
 I want to show people that I’m not only a good resource, but that I’m also approachable and really care about their success.

 I’ve been tracking the clicks of these campaigns using bit.ly and about 60% of the students that I use this approach with click through to my class.
 So this has definitely become a central part of my ongoing marketing.

 4. Hold a Contest + Giveaway Finally, don’t underestimate the value of a good contest.
-This worked great to convert people who had my class on their wish list into enrolled students.
+This worked great to convert people who had my class on their wish list.
 I pretty much followed Skillshare’s suggestions on how to host a challenge to the letter and offered both a project-based prize and a raffle drawing for anyone who enrolls during a specific time period.

 So, there you have it.
 These are some marketing tactics that are working for me.
 But how about you?
 What’s working?
 What’s not?
 What questions do you have?
 Let’s start a conversation in the comments!